Anxiety 101: What Is Anxiety And How Do You Treat It?

 If you never experienced any anxiety, you would wind up in trouble.

-Imagine walking down the street in a bad neighborhood at midnight, hearing footsteps coming up behind you, and doing nothing to stay safe.
+Imagine walking down the street in a bad neighborhood at midnight.
+You hear footsteps coming up behind you, but do nothing to stay safe.

 When someone is suffering from an anxiety disorder, their brain is stuck in “worry mode” and interprets everything as threatening.